WriteThisWriteNow/WriteThisBE/README.md

 ### Basic authentication
 For the first time, you must send a simple POST request to the `/login` URL (`http://localhost:8080/v1/login`).
 You'll get the 403 response status.
 And you will get a cookie with XSRF-TOKEN in it.
-To log in, you have to send a POST request to the `/login` URL with a body like this:
+To log in, you have to send a POST request to the `/login` URL with a form-data body (not json) like this:
 ```json
 {
   "email": "your@email.com",